 The Lily Shwayri Rehabilitation Center is inaugurated by late Prime Minister Saeb Salam, who grants the Lebanese Knight Order of the Cedars to the Foundation.

-The Lily Shwayri Rehabilitation Center hosts the academic school for children with special needs, relocated from the Baabda rental
+The Lily Shwayri Rehabilitation Center hosts the all inclusive school with children with special needs, relocated from the Baabda rental

 The Center includes the rehabilitation unit and the prosthetics and orthotics workshop

 On one of its floors, the Center includes the leather production unit relocated from Karm El Zeytoun and which had become a full-fledge industry exporting to the whole world.
 Its proceeds are invested in the education and rehabilitation delivered on-site.

 The Center proved to Lebanon that people with special needs were Potentials, not Handicaps.
 This developed into the Mission Statement of the Foundation.